-35% Active Engagement Points: These are gained through a variety of ways-attending our in person class sessions, attending my office hours, attending sexuality/gender-related virtual events, writing a short review of a book, blog, or youtube video that is related to class topics that you have found, or by having a conversation with a friend outside of class about class topics.
+10% Active Engagement Points These are gained through a variety of ways-the first one is filling out the access survey sent at the start of the semester.
+Other ways include attending my office hours, attending sexuality/gender-related events on campus, writing a short review of a book, blog, or youtube video that is related to class topics that you have found, or by having a conversation with a friend outside of class about class topics.